LaunchCode-Education-Archived/skills-back-end-csharp/class-prep/12/setup.md

 </ItemGroup>
 ```

-Again, right-click on the CheeseMVC project (just below src/) in the Solution Explorer, and this time select *Open Folder in File Explorer*
+Again, right-click on the CheeseMVC project in the Solution Explorer, and this time select *Open Folder in File Explorer*

 <img alt="Open Folder in File Explorer" src="images/open-folder.png" style="width:500px;" />

-In the window that opens, click the far right portion of the address bar, type in *cmd*, and hit Enter.
+In the window that opens, click the far right portion of the address bar which will highlight the file path, and then type in *cmd*, and hit Enter.
 This will open a command prompt in the project folder

 <img alt="Run cmd from File Explorer" src="images/cmd-file-explorer.png" style="width:500px;" />

 <aside class="aside-warning" markdown="1">
-This step must be carried out in the given project folder, and must be run using the *cmd.exe* program, and **not** Powershell.
+This step must be carried out in the given project folder, and must be run using the *cmd.exe* program, and **not** Powershell or Git Bash.
 </aside>

 At the command prompt, run `dotnet restore` to have the NuGet package manager fetch the packages that you added in `CheeseMVC.csproj`.